nyu-web-design/course-materials/syllabus.md

 All assignments will be submitted by pushing code to GitHub.

 - we will cover how to push code to GitHub
-- unless you have good reason to do otherwise, follow best-practices for all [[Basic_computer_concepts#File_names|basic file names and file extensions]]
+- unless you have good reason to do otherwise, follow best-practices for all [basic file names and file extensions](https://knowledge.kitchen/Basic_computer_concepts#File_names)

 ### Late penalty